Grutas de Bustamante

 Grutas de Bustamante, named after the nearby town Bustamante, is a huge cave system.
 But rumors about many kilometers of cave and speleologists staying months inside the cave are just legend.
 Much of the cave was surveyed by Jan and Orion Knox from Austin, Texas, who visited the cave many times for forty years.

 The cave is also called Gruta del Palmito (Cave of the Palmettos), where palmettos are dwarf fan palms that usually grow in moist marshy areas such as Florida or east Texas.
-But sometimes they also grow in the desert, and obviously they did on the mountain side above Bustamante.
+But sometimes they also grow in the desert, and they did on the mountainside above Bustamante.
 It seems, the discoverer of the cave made a living by collecting palm fronds for thatched roofs.
-When he noticed cool air coming out of a pile of boulders he dug a little, until the breeze turned into a blast.
+When he noticed cool air coming out of a pile of boulders, he dug a little, until the breeze turned into a blast.
 He went to the town and reported his find, and soon a large group of people went up the mountain and excavated the entrance.

 The cave is a show cave, but the grade of development changes now and then, a cycle of on and off and up and down which continues to present.
 Since the seventies numerous attempts have been made to develop it, which often ended by the famous Mexican custom known as Mañana.
 In the early seventies the road from Bustamante to the foot of the hills was built, electric poles and lines installed at the cave entrance, and variable entrance fees were collected.
 It seems it was never clear, who collected which amount from whom, and even cavers who visited the cave for decades are confused.
 Then it took some more years until finally wires and open bulbs on wooden sticks were installed inside the cave.
 It took only a few years until the wood rotted out and the bulbs and wires lay on the floor.
-A hotel built at the parking lot was never completed and never used until it finally became ruined.
+A hotel built at the car park was never completed and never used until it finally became ruined.

 The Texas Speleological Association (TSA) organizes regular meetings with volunteers to provide assistance in cave conservation and appropriate development.
-The tasks of those meetings are trash removal, trail improvement, graffiti removal, and improvement of the lighting system.
-It seems the cave is visited since the 1950s, but most visitors just leave trash and graffities.
-And obviously the locals are not interested in the cave except when they hope to earn some money.
+The tasks of those meetings are rubbish removal, trail improvement, graffiti removal, and improvement of the lighting system.
+It seems the cave is visited since the 1950s, but most visitors just leave rubbish and graffities.
+And the locals are not interested in the cave except when they hope to earn some money.
 Continuous support by the Knoxes, the Texas Speleological Association, and in the last years by the Central Texas Trail Tamers (CTTT), resulted in a rather good shape of the cave at the moment.
 The light system and the paths are maintained by the volunteers generally once a year.